Light Rule In Light-Gateway

 cargo test -p light-gateway gateway_loads_mcp_router_when_mcp_handler_is_active

 The first command verifies the binary linkage.
-The test commands verify the MCP access-control path, default deny behavior, role-based allow behavior, response filtering, and gateway MCP runtime loading.
+The test commands verify the MCP access-control path, default deny behavior, CEL-based allow behavior, and gateway MCP runtime loading.